nietras/Sep/README.md

 /// May be `null` for default culture.
 /// </summary>
 public CultureInfo?
 CultureInfo { get; init; }
+/// <summary>
+/// Specifies whether to write a header row
+/// before data rows.
+Requires all columns
+/// to have a name.
+Otherwise, columns can be
+/// added by indexing alone.
+/// </summary>
+public bool WriteHeader { get; init; } = true;
 ```

 ## Limitations and Constraints